andrea-cpu96/pH-Meter/README.txt

-Basic pH meter circuit based on stm32f030cct microcontroller.
+Basic development board for stm32f030cct microcontroller.
 How to use：

 At editor, open the document via: Top menu - File - Open - EasyEDA... , and select the json file, then open it at the editor, you can save it into a project.